Reading layout

 print(rows[:2])

-Explanation: This script fetches the page, isolates a specific table by class, extracts headers, and iterates through rows to build a list of dictionaries.
-It validates row length to prevent misaligned data.
+Explanation: Fetches the page, isolates a specific table by class, extracts headers from <th> elements, and iterates through rows to build a list of dictionaries.
+Row-length validation prevents misaligned data when some rows have fewer cells.

 One-Liner Extraction with Pandas read_html